Find Grad Schools

 27 Yearly Graduations

 The 5th most popular school in the country for publishing majors who are seeking their master's degree is Portland State University.
 Each year, around 23,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,694 per year, while in-state graduate students, on average, pay $15,279 per year.
+The average in-state tuition for full-time undergraduates is $8,400 per year, while in-state graduate students, on average, pay $15,048 per year.
 During the most recent year for which we have data, 27 people received their master's degree in publishing from Portland State University.
-Of these students, 96% were women and 19% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in publishing at Portland State University make a median salary of 44,046.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #6